karolzwolak/rdos/README.md

 [bootimage]: https://crates.io/crates/bootimage

-# Build dependencies
+# Required tools

-You have to install the following dependencies yourself:
+You have to install the following tools yourself:

 - qemu
 - llvm tools